Gogo1951/MagicEraser/README.md

-NOTE: This is a BETA.
-Reporting of "junk" items is very much appreciated.

 # Magic Eraser

 A simple add-on that discards the lowest-value item in your bags -- including completed quest items, vendor-quality white items, low-level consumables, and gray-quality "trash" items -- when you click the mini-map button.